 We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
 Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at quality findings from all sources, including our own ongoing monitoring of our SoQM, our RTA programme, as well as network inspection of our SoQM, audits both with and without deficiencies, whether identified through our own internal inspections process or through external inspections, and other inputs such as our Global People Survey, to help identify possible distinctions and learning opportunities.
+We look at quality findings from all sources, including our own ongoing monitoring of our SoQM, audits both with and without deficiencies, whether identified through our own internal inspections process or through external inspections, and other inputs such as our Global People Survey, to help identify possible distinctions and learning opportunities.

 For individual audits, an objective team of reviewers identifies potential factors contributing to the overall quality of the audit.
-We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, among other things.
+We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources and training, among other things.
 Potential causal factors are identified by evaluating engagement information, performing interviews and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.

 In addition, the data compiled for audits both with and without deficiencies is compared and contrasted to identify whether certain factors appear to correlate to audit quality.
-Examples of this data include the hours incurred on the audit, whether key engagement team members are in the same geography as the client, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement leaders are involved in, whether the engagement was subject to a pre-issuance review under our RTA programme, and the timing of when the audit work was performed, among other data points.
+Examples of this data include the hours incurred on the audit, whether key engagement team members are in the same geography as the client, the number of years that key engagement team members have been on the engagement, the number of other audits that engagement leaders are involved in and whether the engagement was subject to a pre-issuance review under our RTA programme, among other data points.